 1994 – 2014

 The developers suggested a round logo frame.
 They placed the lion in the center, capturing the head, part of the back, and a stone fragment.
 The animal is depicted in a dash-like fashion: it seems to appear on a red background.
-This option was very important for the corporate identity because it served as a model for all subsequent logos.
+This option was important for the corporate identity because it was a model for all subsequent logos.
 The lines of the talisman have been softened and refined.
 The authors took the name of the car brand out of the round sign and placed it at the bottom.
 They also changed the font to make it smoother and more streamlined.

 2014 – 2016